adambard/learnxinyminutes-docs/ansible.html.markdown

 ### Infrastructure as code

-You already know, that ansible-vault allows you to store your confidential data along with your code (in repository).
-You can go further - and define your ansible installation and configuration as-a-code.
+You already know, that ansible-vault allows you to store your confidential data along with your code.
+You can go further - and define your ansible installation and configuration as code.
 See `environment.sh` to learn how to install the ansible itself inside a `virtualenv` that is not attached to your operating system (can be changed by non-privileged user), and as additional benefit - upgrading version of ansible